developer-advocacy/twitter-hub-client/README.md

-# README
+# The Twitter Service Client

-This provides an autoconfiguration and client to work with the [https://github.com/developer-advocacy/twitter-service](`twitter-service`) I built to act as a gateway or proxy for all outbound Twitter communication.
+This provides an autoconfiguration and client to work with the [`twitter-service`](https://github.com/developer-advocacy/twitter-service)
+I built to act as a gateway or proxy for all outbound Twitter tweets.

+## Usage

+* Add dependency to your Spring Boot application's classpath: `com.joshlong:twitter-service-client:${version}`
+* Acquire client credentials from the Twitter service (you'll need to install them manually into the `twitter_clients` SQL database for the moment)
+* Then inject and use the `TwitterClient`